What Readers are Saying

 Missy, now 26, has received numerous honors over the years for her determination and courage, including being one of Ladies’ Home Journal’s “Most Fascinating Women of 1998,” appearing on stage as Al Gore’s guest at the 2000 Democratic National Convention, and being honored by former U.S. Attorney Janet Reno as “a leader in encouraging youth involvement in crime prevention.”

 Through her book, Missy shares the intimate details of her fascinating life since the shooting, along with her opinions on the power of forgiveness, the devastating effects of bullying and Michael’s appeal to have his guilty plea and life sentence thrown out.
-This appeal is scheduled to be reviewed by the Kentucky Supreme Court in 2009.

 Sarah Brady, whose husband, Jim, was wounded in the 1981 assassination attempt on President Ronald Reagan, has written the foreword to Missy’s book.
 “This courageous young woman has chosen to share her story in remarkable detail through this poignant book?Missy will take you on her incredible journey of sorrow, pain, joy, and triumph….
 Some may read this and simply realize that her plight can put a bad day in perspective.
 Others may be able to relate to the more complex lessons she offers, such as the importance of forgiving the one who hurt you the most.
 But one thing is certain: there’s a lesson in here for everyone, young and old,” Brady says.